tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/Windows SDK/语音消息及转文本_intl_en.md

 | 32787     | Speech-to-text conversion succeeded, but the text translation service was not activated.         | Activate the text translation service in the console.                                 |
 | 32788     | Speech-to-text conversion succeeded, but the language parameter of the text translation service was invalid.         | Check the parameter passed in.                                 |

-If the error code 4098 is reported, see [Speech-to-text Conversion](https://intl.cloud.tencent.com/document/product/607/39716) for solutions.
+If the error code 4098 is reported, see [FAQs](https://intl.cloud.tencent.com/document/product/607/39716) for solutions.

 #### Sample code